Nurse Types / Private Duty Nursing

 - Where do private duty nurses work?

-- What kind of traits does a private duty nurse have?
+- What are specific types of private duty nurses?

-- How do you become a private duty nurse?
+- How do you become a private duty nurse in 3 steps?

-- What is the salary outlook for private duty nurses?
+- What are the salary and career outlooks for private duty nurses?

 What is a private duty nurse?